 An hour?
-Had it been that long?
+Already?
 Our time together was never long enough.

 I chose not to think about morning, knowing She would be gone.
 That I would beg for Her through the tremors, nausea and hallucinations.
-The prickly morning sun would burn my face without Her.
-The ear-scraping sounds of Her withdrawal would scream the truth—the knowledge that every time We stole away together, I knew was turning away from my career, and Kevin.
+Her ear-scraping withdrawal would scream the truth.
+The knowledge that every time We stole away together, I knew was turning away from my career, and Kevin.

 Sinking beneath the lukewarm water, I thought about my refill and smiled.
 The only way to survive Her, was more of Her.
 I did not know this yet, but I was losing the power of choice.
 But that was Her power.
-Convincing me I still had a choice.
+Convincing me I still had one.

 It’s only once-in-a-while.
 I can still become a star.
 For the most part, we are happy.